OFDM Transmit and Receive Using Xilinx RFSoC Device

 Simulate

-Because the model contains a large number of HDL-optimized blocks, and these HDL-optimized blocks require simulation using sample-based signals.
-It takes a while for the simulation.
+Because the model contains a large number of HDL-optimized blocks, which simulates using sample-based signals it takes a while for the simulation.
 The figure shows the constellation diagram from the simulation.

 Implement and Run on Hardware